How to test, adjust and balance HVAC systems

 (A) It has been flushed out, it is clean, and all air is out of the system;

-– All automatic valves are in their proper positions and operative; and the expansion tank is properly charged.
+– All automatic valves are correctly positioned and operative, and the expansion tank is properly charged.

-2. Open valves to full open position.
-Close coil bypass valves.
+2. Open the valves to the fully open position.
+Close the coil bypass valves.

 3. Check if construction strainer baskets have been replaced with permanent clean baskets.